Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 290, in theory, should be quite a bit faster than the Radeon HD 5970 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R9 290 should theoretically be much better than the Radeon HD 5970 in general. (explain)

-Pixel RateThe Radeon HD 5970 is much (approximately 81%) more effective at anti-aliasing than the Radeon R9 290, and should be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon HD 5970 will be much (more or less 81%) better at AA than the Radeon R9 290, and will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison